JouleCai/geospacelab/docs/user/datamanager.rst

 Dataset
 ^^^^^^^^

-All the datasets added to :class:`DataHub` are the objects of :class:`DatasetModel` or its subclasses.
+All the datasets added to :class:`DataHub` are the objects of :class:`DatasetBase` or its subclasses.
-:class:`DatasetModel` is the base class, providing the essential attributes and methods to manage a data source.
+:class:`DatasetBase` is the base class, providing the essential attributes and methods to manage a data source.
 See details below:

-.. autoclass:: geospacelab.datahub.DatasetModel
+.. autoclass:: geospacelab.datahub::DatasetBase
     :members:
     :inherited-members:

+.. autoclass:: geospacelab.datahub::DatasetSourced
+    :members:
+    :inherited-members: label

 Variable
 ^^^^^^^^

-.. autoclass:: geospacelab.datahub.VariableModel
+.. autoclass:: geospacelab.datahub::VariableBase
     :members:
     :inherited-members: